 *This data can be accessed via the Annual Federal Tax Report at www.guidestar.org (NABI Foundation 990).

-The NABI Tournament has become the largest all Native American Basketball Invitational, and the first all Native American Basketball Tournament sanctioned by the NCAA (2007).
-Most importantly, it has awarded over $250,000 in scholarship funds, as it has become an organization about more than basketball, it is a much-needed educational platform that provides Native American youth a vehicle to succeed beyond the court.
+Aside from being the largest all Native American Basketball Invitational, it has become an organization more than just basketball; it is an educational platform that provides Native American youth a vehicle to succeed beyond the court.
+In addition to the Foundation’s youth programs, it has awarded over $290,000 in scholarship funds since its inception..

 or fill out form below.